-When they implement a directive or an ECSC recommendation the Member States have to introduce new domestic law, or recast or repeal their existing domestic legal and administrative rules so as to bring them into line with the objectives set in the directive or recommendation.
+When they implement a directive or an ECSC recommendation the Member States have to introduce new domestic law, or recast or repeal their existing domestic statutory and administrative rules so as to bring them into line with the objectives set in the directive or recommendation.
 This form of Community legislation therefore provides the chief method used for the 'harmonization' process ('approximation of laws': see Article 100 EEC), in which inconsistencies between the various national legal or administrative rules are removed or differences gradually ironed out, and for aligning the economic policy of the Member States.
 Apart from cases in which an ECSC recommendation is addressed directly to a Community firm, directives and ECSC recommendations do not confer direct rights and duties on Community citizens, as they are addressed solely to the Member States.
-Citizens acquire the relevant rights and duties only when the directive or recommendation is incorporated into domestic law by the responsible authorities in the Member State.
+Citizens acquire the relevant rights and duties only when the directive or recommendation is incorporated domestic law by the responsible authorities in the Member State.
 This point is of no importance to the citizens as long as the Member States comply with their obligations.
-But there would be disadvantages for the citizen where a Member State does not take the necessary implementing measures to achieve an objective set in a directive or ECSC recommendation which would benefit him, or where the measures taken are inadequate.
+But there would be disadvantages for the citizen where a Member State does not take the necessary implementing measures to achieve an objective set in a directive or ECSC recommendation that would benefit him, or where the measures taken are inadequate.
 The Court of Justice has refused to accept these disadvantages, and has ruled that in such cases Community citizens can invoke the directive or recommendation directly.

-The Community is both a creation of law and a source of law

 This is true only after the time the directive allows for incorporation into national law has expired, and provided the relevant provision is worded clearly enough to leave the Member States no discretion to determine the effect of the measures to be taken.
 These tests would be satisfied for example where a directive required a Member State to abolish a particular tax, and the Member State failed to comply with its obligation within the time allowed.
 A citizen who would benefit from the abolition of the tax could invoke the directive and refuse to pay, once the time allowed for implementation had expired.

-As a rule both regulations and directives are issued at the end of a legislative process which begins with a proposal.
-This process rests on a division of labour between the Commission and the Council, Put very briefly, the Commission proposes and the Council disposes.
+The legislative process in the Community Binding legal instruments of the Community institutions (regulations and directives) are enacted at the end of a legislative process that begins with a proposal.
+This process rests on a division of labour between the Commission and the Council.
+Put very briefly, the Commission proposes and the Council disposes.
 But before the Council actually reaches a decision there are various stages to be completed in which, depending on the subject of the measure, it may also come before the European Parliament and the Economic and Social Committee.
 The machinery is set in motion by the Commission, which must take the initiative by drawing up a proposal for the Community measure in question (we therefore speak of the Commission's right of initiative).
 A proposal is prepared on the responsibility of a Member of the Commission by the Commission department dealing with the particular field; frequently the department will also consult national experts at this stage.
-The draft drawn up here, which is a complete text, setting out the content and form of the measure to the last detail, goes before the Commission as a whole when a simple majority is enough to have it adopted.
-It is now a 'Commission proposal', and is sent to the Council with a detailed explanation of the grounds for it.
-The Council first checks whether it must consult other Community bodies before deciding on the proposal.
-The treaties give the European Parliament the right to be consulted on all politically important measures ('compulsory consultation').
-Parliament here speaks on behalf of all the citizens of the Community; its function is to look after their interest in the development of the Community.
-Failure to consult Parliament in such cases is a serious irregularity and an infringement of the treaties.
-Apart from compulsory consultation of this kind, Parliament is in practice also consulted on all other draft legislation ('optional consultation').
-Parliament's part in the process ends with the adoption of a formal written opinion, which the President of Parliament forwards to the Council and the Commission, and which may recommend amendments to the proposal.
-But the Council is not legally obliged to take account of the opinions or amendments put forward by Parliament.
-Even the political will to do so has so far been somewhat grudging.
-With the greater political weight direct elections have given it Parliament intends to build its right to be consulted into a genuine role in the legislative process, of the kind which should be played by a parliament in a democratic system.
+The draft drawn up here, which is a complete text, setting out the content and form of the measure to the last detail, goes before the